Questions to ask a car warranty provider

 With direct payments, you might get a warranty card to give to the repair shop.
-The dealership coordinates with your warranty company to figure out what parts to get and sends money directly — you hardly have to be involved.
+The dealership coordinates with your warranty company to figure out what parts to get and handles the payment with the warranty company directly — you hardly have to be involved.

 - Do I have to sign a contract?